ciDSproj/scraping_indeed/README.md

 - Natural Language Toolkit (NLTK) for text analysis

 ## Web Scraping
-Scraping the Indeed webpage involved mainly the following steps:
+I scraped more than 1200 data science jobs from Indeed.com.
+This involved the following steps:
 - define function to access the HTML content from the webpage
 - define function for searching and extracting all details for a job posting
 - save the results to a csv file
 - repeat the steps above using different search criteria
 - merge all data into a final csv file

-I scraped more than 1200 data science jobs from Indeed.com.
 With each job I got the following data:
 - Job Title
 - Salary
 - Job Description